 The amendment applies a Public Acquisition Overlay (PAO) to 61 hectares of private land at Reservoir Road in Mount Duneed which is required for the facility.

 The approval follows a six-month independent process by the Government Land Standing Advisory Community (GLSAC), which included a review of the proposed amendment, as well as a public hearing and submissions from the community and other key stakeholders.

-Rail Projects Victoria will work respectfully with the owners of the site over the coming months in relation to land acquisition and ongoing access arrangements during construction of the stabling facility.
+Rail Projects Victoria has commenced the process to acquire the land for Stage 1 of the stabling and maintenance facility, and will work respectfully with the owners of the site over the coming months in relation to land acquisition and construction of the facility.